daz4126/Nanny-State/README.md

 Nanny(State)
 ```

-This passes the state object into the `Nanny` function, which then takes care of rendering the view based on the initial state.
+This passes the `State` object into the `Nanny` function, which renders the view based on the initial state.

 ### Hello Batman Example